 - They damage building foundations and sidewalks and gnaw on a variety of objects, leaving behind unseemly teeth marks.

-- Basic sanitation is essential to the prevention of Norway rat infestations:
+Basic home hygiene is a good first step to the prevention of Norway rat infestations, including:

 - Regularly cleaning buildings